DworkinLab/DworkinLab.github.io/people.md

 ## Current people in the lab

-**Ian Dworkin:** Is an associate professor in the Department of Biology <a href= "https://www.biology.mcmaster.ca/ "> at McMaster University </a> Where our lab uses a variety of systems to address questions about how genetic and developmental mechanisms influence evolutionary processes, and how evolutionary history has shaped genetic and developmental mechanisms.
+**Ian Dworkin:** Is an associate professor in the Department of Biology <a href= "https://www.biology.mcmaster.ca/ "> at McMaster University </a>.
+Ian was previously a professor in the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu) at Michigan State University before moving back to Canada.
 When not doing the science thing, I do the dad thing.
 In the few spare moments, I also do some nerdy things (movies, video games, cooking, hiking).
 Favourite cheese is a really good Oka.
 Also old cheddar.
 And Jarslberg.
 Ok, I just really like cheese.
 Please contact me at dworkin "AT" mcmaster "DOT" ca.

 **Sarah Marzec:** Is a Ph.D Student who is using Waddington's classic system studying genetic assimilation in *Drosophila melanogaster* to address questions about canalization, cryptic genetic variation and trait evolution by genetic assimilation.
 Sarah's is secretly hoping for a small lab accident that will result in her getting superpowers.